 Non Silverlight Web console (except Dashboard views)

-With the release of System Center 2016 - Operations Manager, we have removed the Silverlight dependency from all the Web console views except Dashboard views.
+With the release of System Center 2016 - Operations Manager, the Silverlight dependency is removed from all the Web console views except Dashboard views.
 This feature provides the following value:

 - No more Silverlight prerequisite to access Operations Manager Web console